jbajcz/EcoLibrium/README.md

-# EcoBalance
+# EcoLibrium
 Welcome!
 This is our SpartaHack 9 repository.

-EcoBalance is your fresh start to an island paradise.
+EcoLibrium is your fresh start to an island paradise.
 Or, should I say, what you make out of it.
 With an environmentally conscious mind and ambition to expand, create the best island possible!

-Made with love by: Jack, Rena, Sanju, Lisa
+Made with love by: Jack, Rena, Sanju, Lisa :D

-Hello World